Need help?

 Always have a pen and paper ready when you read or participate in group discussion.
 Taking notes not only helps you to concentrate on reading and discussion but also makes your end-of-semester final review easier.
 Just like reading, note-taking is a skill that online learners must be comfortable with and able to continually refine.

 Some online courses communications use multimedia communications.
-It is advised to find out in advance what accessory hardware is needed.
-For example, if you are taking a second language class, you may need to purchase a webcam and headset with microphones.
+You are advised to find out in advance what accessory hardware is needed.
+For example, if you are taking a second language class, you may need to purchase a webcam and headset with a microphone.
 Some multimedia communication platforms require pre-hand equipment test-out.
-Arrange a time with your instructor and team members to check if your computer and network are set to the right configuration of your video and audio communication such as Blackboard Collaborate and/or Panopto.
+Arrange a time with your instructor and team members to check if your computer and network are set to the proper configuration of your video and audio communication.

 Completely finish each lesson before moving on to the next one.
 As you wrap up the preview lesson, review the notes you took during class.
 Try to do a review two times per week.
 Each time you review, try to pick up something new.
 Online learning is like the traditional classroom learning, what you are taught is easier to memorize when the knowledge is applied to your real-world work.
 Keep yourself motivated by making associations between what you are learning and what you are doing.